MicrosoftDocs/azure-reference-other/azure-monitor-ref/index.md

 The following sections are currently included in this documentation.

+- [**Supported metrics**](./supported-metrics/metrics-index.md)  - A list of all platform  metrics currently available with in Azure Monitor
+- [**Supported log categories**](./supported-logs/logs-index)  - All resource logs available through Azure Monitor
-- [**Logs**](./tables/tables-category.md) - Tables stored in Azure Monitor Logs.
+- [**Log tables**](./tables/tables-category.md) - Tables stored in Azure Monitor Logs.
 These are the same tables viewable and queryable through the Log Analytics interface in the Azure portal.